 - Principal Investigator, RIDGE Center for Targeted Studies Grant.
 2014-2015.
 "The Longitudinal Impact of SNAP Enrollment and Spending on Community Health and Well-being in Rural and Urban Georgia During the Great Recession."
 Purdue Center for Regional Development & the Southern Rural Development Center. $33,136.

 - Faculty Research Grant.
 2014-2015.
 University of Georgia, Office of the Vice President for Research. $9,177.

 - Lilly Teaching Fellow.
 2014-2016.
 University of Georgia, Center for Teaching and Learning.

 - Sarah K.S.
 Shannon and Mathew Hauer.
-Forthcoming.
+2017.
 “A Life Table Approach to Estimating Disproportionate Minority Contact in the Juvenile Justice System.”
-Forthcoming at Justice Quarterly.
+Justice Quarterly 35(2):330-355.

 - Jerry Shannon, Sarah K.S.
 Shannon, Grace Bagwell-Adams, and Jung Sun Lee.
 2016.
 "Growth In SNAP Retailers WasAssociated With Increased Client Enrollment In Georgia During The Great Recession."
 Health Affairs 35(11): 2100-2108.

 - Schnittker, Jason, Christopher Uggen, Sarah K.S.
 Shannon, and Suzy Maves McElrath.
 2015.
 “The Institutional Effects of Incarceration: Spillovers from Criminal Justice to Health Care.”
 Millbank Quarterly 93:516-560.